msimonborg/odd_job/README.md

 Job pools for Elixir OTP applications, written in Elixir.

-Use OddJob when you want to limit concurrency of background processing in your Elixir app.
-One possible use case is forcing backpressure on calls to external APIs.
+Use OddJob when you need to limit concurrency of background processing in your Elixir app, like forcing backpressure on calls to databases or external APIs.
+OddJob is easy to use and configure, and provides functions for fire-and-forget jobs, async/await calls where the results must be returned, and job scheduling.
+Job queues are stored in process memory so no database is required.

 ## Installation